cocos/cocos-docs/en/physics/physics-event.md

 }
 ```

-> **Note**:
-> 1. `Collider` is the parent class of all collision components.
+> **Note**: `Collider` is the parent class of all collision components.

-> 2. Collision events are in physical elements, and all collider components on this element will receive collision events.
+> **Note**: collision events are in physical elements, and all collider components on this element will receive collision events.